-- e.
-Watercourse Carrying Capacity.
-All development associated with altered or relocated portions of a watercourse shall be constructed and maintained in such a manner that no reduction occurs in the flood carrying capacity of the watercourse. - f.
+h.
 Residential Structures.
-New construction or substantial improvement of any residential structure shall have the lowest floor (including basement) elevated to at least one foot above the base flood elevation, and when located within Zone VE, meet the requirements for Coastal Floodplains in Section 10.25, T, 2, p. - g.
+New construction or substantial improvement of any residential structure must:

+- (1) Have the lowest floor (including basement) and utilities elevated: - (a) To at least one foot above the base flood elevation; or - (b) In the absence of all data described in Sections 10.25,T,1,b, and c to at least two feet above the highest adjacent grade to the structure; and - (2) When located within Zone VE, meet the requirements for coastal floodplains in Section 10.25.T.2.r. - i.
 Nonresidential Structures.
-New construction or substantial improvement of any nonresidential structure shall: - (1) Have the lowest floor (including basement) elevated to at least one foot above the base flood elevation, or - (2) Together with attendant utility and sanitary facilities: - (a) Be floodproofed to at least one foot above the base flood elevation so that below that elevation the structure is watertight with walls substantially impermeable to the passage of water; - (b) Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and - (c) Be certified by a registered professional engineer or architect that the floodproofing design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of Section 10.25,T. Such certification shall be provided with the application for any permit and shall include a record of the elevation above mean sea level to which the structure is floodproofed. - (3) When located within Zone VE, meet the requirements for Coastal Floodplains in Section 10.25,T,2,p. - h.
+Notwithstanding Section 10.25,T,2,f, new construction or substantial improvement of any nonresidential structure must: - (1) Have the lowest floor (including basement) elevated to at least one foot above the base flood elevation and comply with Section 10.25,T,2,f, or - (2) Together with attendant utility and sanitary facilities: - (a) Be floodproofed to at least one foot above the base flood elevation so that below that elevation the structure is watertight with walls substantially impermeable to the passage of water; - (b) Have structural components designed to resist hydrostatic and hydrodynamic loads and the effects of buoyancy; and - (c) Be certified by a registered professional engineer or architect that the floodproofing design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of Section 10.25,T. Such certification must include a record of the elevation above mean sea level to which the structure is floodproofed. - (3) When located within Zone A and in the absence of all data described in Sections 10.25,T,1,b, and c: - (a) Have the lowest floor and utilities elevated to at least two feet above the highest adjacent grade to the structure; or - (b) Together with attendant utility and sanitary facilities, be floodproofed to at least two feet above the highest adjacent grade to the structure and meet the floodproofing standards of Sections 10.25,T,2,i,(2),(b), and (c). - (4) When located within Zone VE, meet the requirements for coastal floodplains in Section 10.25,T,2,r. - j.
 Manufactured Homes.
-New manufactured homes or substantial improvements of any manufactured home must: - (1) Be elevated such that the lowest floor (including basement) of the manufactured home is at least one foot above the base flood elevation; - (2) Be on a permanent foundation, which may be poured masonry slab or foundation walls, with hydraulic openings, or may be reinforced piers or block supports, any of which support the manufactured home so that no weight is supported by its wheels and axles: and
+New manufactured homes or substantial improvements of any manufactured home must: - (1) Be elevated such that the lowest floor (including basement) and utilities of the manufactured home are: - (a) At least one foot above the base flood elevation; or